dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 1. Explain the Android App
 2. Demonstrate how to install the android app
-3. Demonstrate how tracker data can be captured on Android devices
+3. Demonstrate how tracker data can be captured on Android devices including:
-   1. Event programs
-   2. Tracker programs
-4. Describe potential synchronization and reporting errors
+   1. Searching for tracked entities
+   2. Registering tracked entities
+   3. Navigating a person's tracked entity dashboard
+   4. Entering event data within a program stage
+   5. Completing an enrollment
+   6. Entering relationships
+   7. Enrolling a tracked entity in multiple programs
+   8. Working with tracker data offline

 ## Time needed for this session